eugenia1984/english/b1-english-for-developers/17-learn-about-speculation-and-requests.md

        with more hands-on activities.
        Let me know if you have any other suggestions.
 Alice: Will do.
 Thanks, Brian.
-       I think this new approach could be a game changer for our training sessions.
+       I think this new approach could be a game-changer for our training sessions.
 ```